status-im/handbook.status.im/src/perks/computers-and-devices.md

    * Laptop: up to 2000 EUR
    * Mic and headphones: up to 100 EUR
-   * Keycard: ping @guylouis to get a code
+   * Keycard: ping the #keycard channel to get a code
    * Yubikey: you can reimburse one
    * Ledger: you can reimburse one